Reference > WCAG1 Level A

 E833

-13.1: Clearly identify the target of each link with some text
+CP 13.1: Clearly identify the target of each link with some text

 Use text or an image to identify the target of links.
 See HTML Techniques for WCAG 1.0.